Del Mar International Composers Symposium

-After a great success in 2021, DMICS will again welcome a select group of talented composition students to work alongside our Composition Faculty and Fellows and to write for our performing artists.
+Now in its third year, the DMICS Student Composition Program will again welcome a select group of talented composition students to work alongside our Composition Faculty and Fellows and to write for our performing artists.
 Our application is now open!
 Click here to see our application guidelines and apply!

 "More than any other musical experience that I’ve attended, DMICS cares about one thing—growth.
 How do we grow as musicians and composers?
 And how can we grow together?